-The Duchess of Cambridge debuted Nizam of Hyderabad Necklace during a visit to National Portrait Gallery in 2014.
-A diamond necklace made by Cartier in the 1930sm it was a wedding gift to Princess Elizabeth on her wedding from the last Nizam of Hyderabad, Mir Osman Ali Khan, in 1947.
+The Princess of Wales, Catherine, debuted the Nizam of Hyderabad Necklace during a visit to National Portrait Gallery in 2014.
+A diamond necklace made by Cartier in the 1930.
+It was a wedding gift to Princess Elizabeth on her wedding from the last Nizam of Hyderabad, Asaf Jah VII, in 1947.

 The set was personally selected by Princess Elizabeth as the Nizam was in India and could not attend the wedding so he left the instructions with Cartier that Princess Elizabeth should select a wedding gift herself.
 The Nizam’s entire gift set for the future Queen of the United Kingdom included a diamond tiara and a matching necklace, with a design based on English roses.